NSHipster/articles/2019-03-25-xcode-source-extensions.md

 just as for other menu items.

-Each command gets a stringly-typed identifier, display text, and a class to handle it, which are each defined in the extension target’s `Info.plist`.
+Each command gets a stringly-typed identifier, display text, and a class to handle it, which are each defined in the extension target's `Info.plist`.
 Alternatively,
 we can override these at runtime by providing a `commandDefinitions` property on the `XCSourceEditorExtension` subclass.
-The commands can all be funnelled to a single `XCSourceEditorCommand` subclass, or split up to be handled by multiple classes --- whichever you prefer.
+The commands can all be funneled to a single `XCSourceEditorCommand` subclass or split up to be handled by multiple classes --- whichever you prefer.

 In our extension, we just define a single "Format Marks" menu item: